Employer: How does City Bike Hire work?

-Presently, the City Bike Hire proposition applies specifically to TFL's Santander Cycles scheme in London (we will add additional city bike hire providers during 2021).
+The City Bike Hire proposition offers you Brompton Bike Hire and TFL's Santander Cycles scheme in London (we will add additional city bike hire providers during 2021).

 The benefits of the scheme include:

-Save 32-42% on the cost of a Santander Cycles annual membership; meaning that the first 30 mins of every journey are free.
+- Save 32-42% on the cost of the annual membership; meaning that the first 30 mins of every journey are free.
 If it’s longer than 30 minutes, employees will pay £2 for every 30 minutes of that single journey.

 Who can access the scheme?